MohammadAli-Khodabandelou/linux-kernel-hardening/CONFIG_HARDENED_USERCOPY.md

 introduction to user space and kernel space.

-- **User Space**
-User space is the memory area where user-level applications and processes run.
+- **User Space** is the memory area where user-level applications and processes run.
 This is where most of the user's programs, such as web browsers, text editors, games, and other applications, execute.
 User space applications interact directly with the user and handle various tasks based on the user's input.
 In user space, programs are executed in a restricted environment with limited privileges.
 This means they cannot access or modify critical system resources directly, such as hardware devices or low-level system memory.
 Instead, they have to make system calls to the operating system kernel to request access to these resources.
 User space offers better isolation between different applications, ensuring that a malfunction or crash in one program does not affect others.
 It also provides a level of security, as user space processes are unable to compromise the integrity of the operating system or other processes directly.

-- **Kernel Space**
-Kernel space, also known as supervisor mode or system space, is a privileged memory area reserved for the operating system's core functions.
+- **Kernel Space**, also known as supervisor mode or system space, is a privileged memory area reserved for the operating system's core functions.
 It contains the kernel, which is the heart of the operating system responsible for managing hardware, memory, file systems, and various system services.
 The kernel operates at a higher privilege level than user space processes.
 It has direct access to system resources, hardware, and low-level memory.
 This access allows it to perform critical tasks that require deep system integration, such as controlling device drivers, managing memory, scheduling processes, and handling interrupts.
 Since the kernel operates at a higher privilege level, it must be protected from user space processes to maintain system stability and security.
 Accidental or malicious access to kernel space by user space applications could lead to system crashes, data corruption, or security breaches.
 Therefore, modern operating systems implement mechanisms, such as memory protection, to prevent unauthorized access from user space to kernel space.

 In summary, user space is the area where user-level applications run, operating in a restricted environment with limited privileges, while kernel space is a